 The normal T wave is asymmetric, with an ascending portion which is slower than the descending one.
 Its maximum amplitud is less than 5 mm in limb leads and less than 15 mm in precordial leads.

-There are many pathologies which cause changes in the T wave, such as coronary artery disease or electrolyte disorders (see abnormal T wave).
+There are many pathologies which cause changes in the T wave, such as coronary artery disease or electrolyte disorders (read abnormal T wave).

-It is a typically positive, low-voltage wave, which appears predominantly in precordial leads following the T wave.
-Its source is unknown, it could mean the repolarisation of the papillary muscles.
+It is a typically positive, low-voltage wave, which appears predominantly in precordial leads after the T wave.
+Its source is unknown, it could mean the repolarisation of the papillary muscles (read the U wave).